sabovoichita/learning-rest-apis-651230/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+Learn the basics of REST APIs.
+In this course, discover what REST APIs are, why they matter, and how putting them to use can help you build faster, more efficient applications.
+Review how HTTP and REST APIs relate, explore the six constraints of REST, and learn about HTTP status messages.
+Learn how to get started with consuming REST APIs to incorporate them into data-driven applications.

 ## Instructions

 This repository serves as a practice environment for interacting with a database server through a REST API.
 When you open the repository in GitHub Codespaces, it spins up and populates a private database server with dummy content you can use to practice creating, retrieving, updating, modifying, and deleteting data through a typical REST API.